vidurangaw/language-select/README.md

 ## Example

-Simple use supplying model and attribute as parameters:
+Simple use supplying model attribute as parameters:

     form.language_select("language", nil, nil, nil)

-Supplying specific countries to be listed instead of all the languages:
+Supplying specific languages to be listed instead of all the languages:

     form.language_select("language", [ "English", "Spanish", "French" ], nil, nil)